-Gary Chapman, who wrote The 5 Love Languages: The Secret to Love that Lasts (This is an affiliate link- see my disclosure policy for more info), notes that quality time also comes with an important by-product: the things you do create memories that can be savoured for years to come.
+Gary Chapman, who wrote The 5 Love Languages: The Secret to Love that Lasts, notes that quality time also comes with an important by-product: the things you do create memories that can be savored for years to come.
 And in addition, experiencing novelty together makes us feel more in love, more satisfied with our relationships.

 And none of this might be news to you – on an intellectual level.
 The kids are getting older now too – maybe they’ve even left home – so you have the opportunity.
 And yet, quality time together is just not happening in your marriage.

-So here’s a challenge for you.
-First of all, make sure that your husband understands the importance of knowing your love language, and you his, (you can take the quiz here) and if his is not the same, that he is willing to try this anyway because he understands what this will mean to you.
+So here’s a challenge.
+First of all, make sure that your husband understands the importance of knowing your love language, you his, and how this impacts your marriage (See here for links to this quiz and two others that I believe are super important to knowing yourself).
 Then second, set yourself a goal that you will try one of the ideas below (or anything else you can think of) at least once a month for the foreseeable future.

 - Have a stay-in-bed day.
 The rules are simple.
 Don’t get out of bed, except to make the other person breakfast, lunch or dinner.
 This works best if you can do No. 2 at the same time.
 Perfect for a wet, winter’s day.